yaroslavros/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 The use of short-lived credentials provides a signiifcant improvement in the risk profile and risk of credential exposure.
 It provides an alternative to explicit revocation mechanisms and simplifies lifecycle management in large, automated environments.

-Deployed frameworks such as {{SPIFFE}} provide concrete mechanisms for automated, short-lived credential provisioning at runtime based on workload attestation.
-In addition to issuing short-lived credentials, {{SPIFFE}} also provisions ephemeral cryptographic key material bound to each credential, further reducing the risks associated with compromising long-lived keys.
+Deployed frameworks such as {{!SPIFFE}} provide concrete mechanisms for automated, short-lived credential provisioning at runtime based on workload attestation.
+In addition to issuing short-lived credentials, {{!SPIFFE}} also provisions ephemeral cryptographic key material bound to each credential, further reducing the risks associated with compromising long-lived keys.

 # Agent Authentication - Pieter
 Key point - agents may authenticate in a number of ways based on credentials, supported protocols and environment.
 Distinguish between network and application layer.
 Refernece WIMSE.